One more way to get support, 24/7.

 Anything in one of our Facebook groups can only be seen by members of that group.

 It sounds simple, but it can be hard to tell in your news feed.
-But there’s an easy way to check!
+There’s an easy way to check!

 Under the name of the person who posted something, there’s a time stamp and a little icon.
 That icon shows you who can see the post and any comments.

-This little icon means the post is only visible to members of that group:
+This little group icon means the post is only visible to members of that group:

-And this little icon means the post and any comments are public:
+And this little globe icon means the post and any comments are public:

 Still have questions?
 Check out this guide to Facebook for caregivers.